gwinterstein/Cifu/README.md

-# Cifu: a lexicon for Hong Kong Cantonese
+# Cifu: a frequency lexicon for Hong Kong Cantonese

 This repository offers a lexical database for Hong Kong Cantonese.
 Each entry in the lexicon offers the following information:
 - the term in Chinese characters